Michael Petry

 Michael Petry (born 1960) is an American multi-media artist and author who lives and works in London.
 He is director of MOCA, London (Museum of Contemporary Art London), and co-founder of the Museum of Installation, also in London.
 He was formerly the Curator of the Royal Academy Schools Gallery, Guest Curator at the KunstAkademi, Oslo, and Research Fellow at the University of Wolverhampton.

 Life and work

 Petry was born in El Paso, Texas, and has lived in London since 1981.
-Petry received a BA at Rice University (Houston), an MA at London Guildhall University, and a Phd in Arts at Middlesex University.
+Petry received a BA from Rice University (Houston), an MA from London Guildhall University, and a PhD in Arts from Middlesex University.

 He is the Director of MOCA, London (the Museum of Contemporary Art) and a former curator of the Royal Academy Schools Gallery.

 In 2009 Petry received a commission from The Ivy restaurant, London, to make a large scale glass installation called "The Network".